 Chicken soups are the quintessential Norman Rockwell of the cooking world.
 They are nothing short of sunshine and a warm hug in a bowl.
 Everyone smiles at the prospect of rich homemade chicken soup and you should have a couple of great recipes in your arsenal.

 Here are some of my best chicken soups for you to sample.

 - Chicken Noodle Soup – Nothing is more comforting than this!

 - Chicken Corn Chowder – You’ll want a second bowl for sure!

 - Chicken Gnocchi Soup – No need to go out just to have this soup!

 - Chicken Potato Soup – easy way to warm the soul on a cold winter day

 - Creamy Chicken Tortilla Soup – A certified hearty, zesty, comfort food!

-Creamy chicken and wild rice soup is one of the chicken soup recipes that I am most proud of.
+Creamy chicken wild rice soup is one of the chicken soups that I am most proud of.
 It is just so rich and decadent that people tend to slow down and savor the flavor.
 When its cold outside and the weather is dreary, there is nothing better than a big bowl of this soup!